 The Faculty’s twelve Schools range from the School of Business to the School of Religions, Theology and Ecumenics.
 Some of these schools in turn contain several disciplines and centres.
 These academic disciplines are the basis of our work as teachers and researchers: many have been ranked in the top hundred or even the top fifty in the world.

 At an undergraduate level more than 4,500 students take courses offered by the Faculty, including the common entry BESS and TSM programmes.
 Schools in the Faculty offer a range of postgraduate taught courses and have a strong commitment to the supervision of postgraduate research students.
+The Faculty has also had long and valuable educational links with Associated Colleges of Education.

 I hope that you will find this website a useful starting point to find out more about the activities of Schools in the Faculty.